probe-lab/network-measurements/RFMs.md

 #### Success Criteria

 - The measurements should show that the PRs are shared together with the PRs for 10-30 mins after the publication of the CIDs (depending on the go-version the remote peers use)
-- If so, consider increasing the expiration time of the PeerID-Multiaddress records matching the PR expiration time.
+- If so, consider increasing the expiration time of the PeerID-Multiaddress records to match the PR expiration time.

 ## RFM 18 | TTFB through different architecture components